knownasilya/google-maps-drawing-tools/README.md

 // Load geojson
 manager.data.addGeoJson(geoJson);

-// Can also use 'line' and 'circle' manager.changeTool('polygon');
+// Can also use 'line', 'circle', 'rectangle' and 'marker' manager.changeTool('polygon');

 // Draw a polygon on the map..